codingfanatic/react-tutorials/README.md

 >TextInput is a component which allows users to enter text

 >onChangeText is a prop called every time the text is changed

+Buttons

+>Button component has an onPress prop for defining actions performed when pressed

+>The title prop is the text displayed inside the button